worldcoin/terraform-aws-eks/README.md

 Monitoring the cluster using Datadog is also included, enabled by default, by using [terraform-datadog-kubernetes](https://github.com/kabisa/terraform-datadog-kubernetes).

-## Snyk

-The module is creating a Snyk integration secret for the [snyk-monitor](https://artifacthub.io/packages/helm/snyk/snyk-monitor#installing) Helm chart.

 ## Amazon EFS CSI driver

 The module comes with the IAM role for [Amazon EFS CSI driver](https://docs.aws.amazon.com/eks/latest/userguide/efs-csi.html), and can be enabled using `efs_csi_driver_enabled` variable.
 Also with the role, it will create an instance of Elastic File System (EFS) and mount it to the cluster as a StorageClass named `efs`.